Glancy Prongay & Murray Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Energy Recovery, Inc. (ERII)

 LOS ANGELES, Aug.
-07, 2020 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming September 21, 2020 deadline to file a lead plaintiff motion in the class action filed on behalf of Energy Recovery, Inc. ("Energy Recovery or the "Company") (NASDAQ: ERII) securities between August 2, 2017 and June 29, 2020, inclusive (the “Class Period”).
+14, 2020 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming September 21, 2020 deadline to file a lead plaintiff motion in the class action filed on behalf of Energy Recovery, Inc. ("Energy Recovery" or the "Company") (NASDAQ: ERII) securities between August 2, 2017 and June 29, 2020, inclusive (the “Class Period”).

 If you suffered a loss on your Energy Recovery investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/energy-recovery-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.